sriramnalla30/Exam_Point-AI_Powered_Online_Exam_System/README.md

 Context-2:
 In my exam system, when a student submitted answers, the backend would send long/paragraph and fill-in-the-blank answers to the local Ollama AI model{gemma:2b} for evaluation.
 Sometimes, Ollama took several seconds to respond.
 Issue:
 Because of this delay, the frontend would time out or show an “evaluation failed” error before the backend received Ollama’s response.
-This ledto a poor user experience, as students thought their submissions had failed even when the evaluation was still processing in the background.
+This led to a poor user experience, as students thought their submissions had failed even when the evaluation was still processing in the background.
 How I Diagnosed the Problem
 Error Logging:
 I checked the frontend and backend logs and noticed that the frontend was receiving timeout or error responses, even though the backend eventually got a response from Ollama.